SoftFever/OrcaSlicer/README.md

 <h1> <p "font-size:200px;"><img align="left" src="https://github.com/SoftFever/OrcaSlicer/blob/main/resources/images/OrcaSlicer.ico" width="100"> Orca Slicer</p> </h1>

 This Fork has been modified to have the option to use resonance avoidance based on the changes made by qidi for qidi slicer.
-Adding a precompiled option if you don't wish to build it yourself and trust me.
-Otherwise I reccomend building it yourself.

 [![Build all](https://github.com/SoftFever/OrcaSlicer/actions/workflows/build_all.yml/badge.svg?branch=main)](https://github.com/SoftFever/OrcaSlicer/actions/workflows/build_all.yml)
 <br>Orca Slicer is an open source slicer for FDM printers.